kristianmandrup/picturefill-rails/README.md

 ## TODO

 The `#picture_src` method works, but could use some heavy refactoring!
 I don't like methods of more than 10 lines!
-Is a bad sign.
 Reponsibilities should be off-loaded to other methods (or classes)

 Currently the gem only supports Ruby 1.9+ and has only been tested on 1.9.3.